 Sugar Ray Robinson coined the now popular phrase ‘Pound-for-Pound’ when comparing boxers in different weight classes.

 The sport of boxing dates back the ancient Greeks and the Olympics of 688 BC.
+Now that is boxing trivia at it’s best, boxing trivia from over 2,000 years ago!

 Click on the image to bet on this fight